 Terni is located in the Umbria region of Italy.
-Located in the plains of the Nera River, the town is quite ancient.
+Situated in the plains of the Nera River, the town is quite ancient.
 It is believed that the city was first founded in 7th century BC by the Sabini.
 Terni was later conquered by the Romans in the 3rd century BC.
-There are still a few Roman ruins in the city; during their rule the Romans had built quite a lot of buildings in the area including an amphitheater.
+There are still a few Roman ruins in the city; during their rule the Romans built quite a lot of buildings in the area including an amphitheater.

 Attractions in Terni

 The Roman amphitheater was built in the city during the Roman rule.
 It once had a capacity to seat 10,000 people and is really magnificent in sight.
 Although, much of it is in ruins today the amphitheater is still a sight to behold.
 This is one of the oldest attractions in the city, built in 32 BC.

 The Roman gate of Porta Sant' Angelo is quite small but is still worth a visit.
 The gate has been very well restored and in the ancient times the gate used to be one of the four entrances to get to the city.

 The Duomo of Santa Maria Assunta was built in the city in the 17th century.
 The cathedral is built on the site of the most ancient churches in the city and it has Baroque features in its architecture and interior.
 There are two medieval gates in the façade of the cathedral and the most noteworthy aspects in the interior are the belfry and the massive organ.